Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 - **URL**: Both relative and absolute
 - **Pointer**: Any reference to an object in a JSON document, consisting of a URL and a document path
 - **NodeID**: A treekey string that is zero-based (first child is "0", root node is "root")

-### Pointers

-Pointers are used to reference specific properties in another document.
-They consist of two elements:

-1. **In-document reference** (required): References the current property.
-Absolute references should be used for upstream paths, and relative references should be used for downstream paths.
-2. **URL** (optional): A prefix URL to link to a different document.
-Use square brackets.

-For example, a pointer from FeatureData to `3DSceneLayer.name` using a relative URL and an absolute reference would be written as: `[../../]/name`

 ### SceneServiceInfo